 There are several local churches, or conferences, that participate in the programs.
 They include, but are not limited to, the following.
 Our Lady of Guadalupe in Windsor, Resurrection Parish and Holy Spirit in Santa Rosa, St. Elizabeth Seton in Rohnert Park, St. James in Petaluma, and Our Lady Queen of Peace in Clearlake.
 There are several others as well.

-Food and meals from St. Vincent in Sonoma County
+Free food and meals from St. Vincent in Sonoma County

 St. Vincent de Paul food pantries and soup kitchens provide emergency assistance to families facing hunger.
 While at the center, clients can also learn about other benefits available in Santa Rosa, Sonoma County, as well as the state of California.